saphetor/varsome-api-client-python/README.md

 tests will fail because the API will return a 401 (not authenticated) error.
 Be advised as well that running the tests will count towards your account request limit depending on the API package you are subscribed to.

+### Staging-api environment

+The staging-api.varsome.com environment is a free usage test environment for subscribers.
+It is the perfect environment for evaluating the performance of the API.
+It is updated on an adhoc basis at our discretion, either together with live or possibly ahead of live in order to test upcoming new features.

+It contains a substantial, but partial, data-set.
+Additionally it is throttled and is limited in the types of queries you can run.
+For example, it allows for only a limited number of samples and a limited size of data.

+Please note: For this reason API queries performed against the staging environment within the client may not always run correctly or may produce different results to the production environment.